Mixing Configurations for Downstream Prediction: An Intuitive Example of Configuration Mixing

 \section{An Intuitive Example of Configuration Mixing}

-To illustrate the necessity of fusing valid clusterings across resolution scales, we use two synthetic point‐cloud datasets from scikit‐learn: “Moons” and “Blobs.”
-The Blobs dataset is tuned so that no single clustering resolution recovers all three clusters. \cref{fig:syn_theory} visualizes each dataset in 3D, using the third axis to encode cluster assignments for the corresponding configuration: coarser configuration (1) and finer configuration (2).
-Configuration (1), by lifting some dots above the plane, cleanly separates the two Moon arcs but merges two (purple and green) of the Blobs clusters.
-Configuration (2), by itself, fails the Blobs with a different merge (blue and green).
-Only by fusing both configurations can all clusters be disentangled—the purple dots in (1) that falls down in (2), emerges correct as the green cluster.
-This toy example shows that multi‐resolution clusterings alone are insufficient without a fusion mechanism.
-Our GraMixC use attention‐based fusion to integrate these scales.
-While just one demonstration, it highlights the broader advantage of mixing configurations in complex settings.
+To illustrate why configuration mixing can be necessary (not just helpful), we use two synthetic point-cloud datasets from scikit-learn: \emph{Moons} and \emph{Blobs}.
+The Blobs dataset is tuned so that no single clustering resolution recovers all three clusters. \Cref{fig:syn_theory} visualizes each dataset in 3D, using the third axis to encode cluster assignments for two configurations: a coarser configuration (1) and a finer configuration (2).
+On Moons, the coarser configuration cleanly separates the two arcs; on Blobs, it incorrectly merges two clusters (purple and green).
+The finer configuration produces a different failure mode, merging (blue and green).
+Only by mixing both configurations can all clusters be disentangled: points that are merged at one resolution can be separated at another, and the mixture recovers the correct partition.
+This toy example highlights a key motivation of \ours: multi-resolution configurations alone are insufficient without a learned fusion mechanism.